jdavidm/learn-stata/index.md

 title: Home
 ---

-An introduction to working with data for applied economists including: data structure, data manipulation, visualization, basic programming, and databases.
+An introduction to working with data for applied economists and other applied social scientists including: data structure, data manipulation, visualization, basic programming, and databases.
-It is designed to be used as a flipped university course and also for self-guided students.
+It is designed to be used as a flipped university course.

 For Students
 : <a href="{{ site.baseurl}}/syllabus">